 Maryville Global Connection is a organization of families who are interested in making and maintaining connections with Maryville College students from around the world.
-A "family" may consiste of married or single adults, young or old, with or without children living at home.
+A "family" may consist of married or single adults, young or old, with or without children living at home.
 Frequency of contacts between a family and its student(s) will depend on the schedule and interests of both.
-Activities could include taking walks together, going shopping, eating out (or in), cooking traditional meals, playing board games, celebrating holidays and birthdays, attending sports or musical events, sharing special family times, and sight-seeing in the area.
+Activities could include taking walks together, going shopping, eating out (or in), cooking traditional meals, playing board games, celebrating holidays and birthdays, attending sports or musical events, sharing special family times, and sightseeing in the area.

 The benefits to you:

-- practicing hearing and speaking English
+- Practicing hearing and speaking English

-- sharing information and traditions from home
+- Sharing information and traditions from home

-- having an off-campus "home"
+- Having an off-campus "home"

-- becoming familiar with the community
+- Becoming familiar with the community

-- forming new friendships for fun and encouragement.
+- Forming new friendships for fun and encouragement.